Employer Income Withholding Orders

 - Amount withheld for each child support case number

-If the employer is withholding child support based on an Order/Notice to Withhold and receives an order from the FTB, contact the Department of Child Support Services.
-If appropriate, the department will work with the FTB to withdraw its order.
+If the employer is withholding child support based on an income withholding order and receives an order to withhold from the FTB, contact the Department of Child Support Services If appropriate, the department will work with the FTB to withdraw its order.

 - Child support agency case number